© Photo by ColiN00B, pixabay license

 Where to find this indicator:

-Keep in mind the impact factor:
+Keep in mind the Impact Factor:

 Eigenfactor is the average number of citations a journal has received over the last 5 years in the Journal Citation Reports.
 The two main differences between the Impact Factor and the Eigenfactor are: